RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Introduction

 \section{Introduction}

-Helping users find relevant items in vast catalogs is a key challenge that conversational recommender systems (CRS) address by engaging them in interactive dialogues, typically involving preference elicitation based on item attributes~\citep{Jannach:2022:ACM}.
-The effectiveness of CRS relies heavily on accurately capturing user preferences and interpreting their expressions about desired attributes~\citep{Pramod:2022:Expert}.
+Conversational recommender systems (CRS) address the challenge of helping users find relevant items in vast catalogs by engaging them in interactive dialogues, typically involving preference elicitation based on item attributes~\citep{Jannach:2022:ACM}.
+Their effectiveness relies heavily on accurately capturing user preferences and interpreting their expressions about desired attributes~\citep{Pramod:2022:Expert}.
 However, most current CRS approaches typically assume that users understand item attributes clearly and can directly map them to their preferences~\citep{Zhao:2022:WWW, Lin:2023:WWW, Zhang:2025:ACM}.
 In contrast, \citet{Kostric:2024:TORS} propose a usage-oriented preference elicitation strategy, specifically targeting users with low-domain knowledge.
 In isolation, both approaches can lead to limited and inefficient interactions, as users differ significantly in domain knowledge, vocabulary, and preferred interaction style.
-As illustrated in the example in Figure \ref{fig:teaser}, a novice might express their needs differently in comparison to an expert when buying a bicycle.
-They can particularly vary with respect to their clarity in product specification.
-This forces users to adapt to the system's language, even though recent work shows that task performance and user satisfaction improve significantly when a CRS adapts its interaction style to the user's domain knowledge~\citep{Kostric:2025:UMAP}.
+As illustrated in Figure \ref{fig:teaser}, a novice might express their needs differently than an expert when buying a digital camera.
+As a result, systems that rely on a single interaction strategy force users to adapt to the system's language.
+However, recent work shows that task performance and user satisfaction improve significantly when a CRS instead adapts its interaction style to the user's domain knowledge~\citep{Kostric:2025:UMAP}.

-To bridge this gap and create more adaptive systems, we introduce the novel task of estimating user domain knowledge from conversations, enabling a CRS to tailor its interaction strategy---from preference elicitation to the presentation of recommendations and explanations.
-Following prior work on modeling knowledge, we adopt a discretized representation, where users are grouped into a small number of categories~\citep{Brusilovsky:2007:Springer}.
-Specifically, we categorize users into three relative levels of knowledge: \texttt{low}, \texttt{medium}, and \texttt{high}.
-Low domain knowledge is characterized by infrequent and superficial interactions with the domain, where users have limited exposure and may lack a precise technical vocabulary or jargon.
-In contrast, high domain knowledge corresponds to frequent, hobby-like engagement, where users are more familiar with detailed attributes and exhibit a refined understanding.
-Medium knowledge falls between these extremes, indicating occasional but shallow interactions.
+To bridge this gap and enable the creation of more adaptive systems, we introduce the novel task of estimating user domain knowledge from conversations, allowing a CRS to tailor its interaction strategy---from preference elicitation to the presentation of recommendations and explanations.
+While empirical studies in information retrieval and recommender systems have shown that domain expertise shapes user interactions~\citep{White:2009:WSDM, Mao:2018:TOIS}, estimating this knowledge from multi-turn dialogues remains a novel problem in the CRS setting.